Frobenius trace distributions for K3 surfaces: Abstract

 \section{Abstract}

 We study the distribution of the Frobenius traces on $K3$~surfaces.
 We~compare experimental data with the predictions made by the Sato--Tate conjecture, i.e.\ with the theoretical distributions derived from the theory of Lie groups assuming equidistribution.
 Our sample consists of generic $K3$~surfaces, as well as of such having real and complex multiplication.
-We report evidence for the Sato--Tate conjecture for the surfaces considered.
+Each time, the theoretical density and the histogram obtained by counting points match in the range of visible accuracy.
+Thus, we report evidence for the Sato--Tate conjecture for the surfaces considered.